pic pic

 Introduction

-However, to fully unlock their potential, we must first understand the underlying process of function calls.
-Essentially, when a function is called, Julia attempts to identify concrete types for its variables, eventually selecting a corresponding method for computation.
+However, to fully unlock the potential of functions, we must first understand the underlying process of function calls.
+Essentially, when a function is called, Julia attempts to identify concrete types for its variables, eventually selecting a corresponding computation method.
 At the heart of the process are three interconnected mechanisms: dispatch, compilation, and type inference.
 This section will provide a detailed explanation of each concept.

 Variable Scope In Functions

-To fully appreciate why functions are essential for performance in Julia, we must first revisit the notion of variable scope.
-Recall that local variables in a function include its arguments and any variable created inside the function body.
+To understand why functions are central to writing high-performance code, it's essential to remember the variable scope pf functions.
+Local variables include function arguments and any variable created within the function body.
 These variables exist only during the function's execution and are inaccessible from outside.
-Global variables, on the other hand, refer to any variable defined outside a function's scope and remain accessible throughout program execution.
+Global variables, on the other hand, refer to any variable defined outside the function and remain accessible throughout program execution.

-Note that the use of global variables isn't limited to code written in the global scope.
-It also arises when a function references variables that aren't passed as arguments.
-As a result, the detrimental effect of global variables will appear in all the following cases.
+The use of global variables isn't limited to code written in the global scope.
+It also arises when a function references or writes variables that aren't passed as arguments.
+As a result, the performance drawbacks from global variables are present in all the following cases.

 x = 2